milind-prajapat/Devanagari-Character-Recognition/README.md

 ## Limitations
 1. *vyanjans* having a *matra* cannot be segmented
-2. Numerals and *matra* are not included in the dataset and hence are not supported
+2. Numerals and *matra* are not included in the dataset and hence can not be determined
 3. Words with excess noise like [this](https://github.com/milind-prajapat/Devanagari-Character-Recognition/blob/main/Words/8.jpg) and highly slanted words might hinder efficiency

 ## References